nickbild/psoc6_voice_assistant/README.md

 # Local LLM Voice Assistant

-I previous built an offline, LLM-based voice assistant ([details here](https://github.com/nickbild/local_llm_assistant)).
+I previously built an offline, LLM-based voice assistant ([details here](https://github.com/nickbild/local_llm_assistant)).
 It works quite well, but it has one problem — you have to press a button to ask it a question.
 That is inconvenient and does not go well with the whole concept of a voice assistant.

 I do not want to bog the system down with continually looking for a wakeword, so I decided to upgrade my voice assistant with an Infineon PSoC 6 Artificial Intelligence Evaluation Kit.
 In this way, the PSoC 6 can continually watch for a wakeword, and only trigger the voice assistant to jump into action when I am ready to make a request.